csc-training/node-level-optimization/docs/01-overview.md

 <!-- Copyright CSC -->
 ![](img/perf-analysis-single-node.png){.center width=60%}

 # How to assess application's performance?

 <div class=column>
-- Two fundamental limits
+- Two fundamental limits:
   - CPU's peak floating point performance
     - clock frequency
     - number of instructions per clock cycle
     - number of FLOPS per instruction
     - number of cores
-    - no real application achieves peak in sustained operation
+    - *no real application achieves peak in sustained operation!*
-- Main memory bandwidth
+  - main memory bandwidth
     - How fast data can be fed to the CPU
 </div>